-As assessed recently, Schadt et al. (2010), Industrialization of Genomics enables individual laboratories to affordably generate terabytes or even petabytes of data.
-Fortunately, as pointed out in a general presentation (Pellionisz 2008b) "Is IT ready for the Dreaded DNA Data Deluge," the real challenge is not the readiness of information technology, since earlier data-intensive applications (defense-, nuclear-, financial-, meteorological-, graphic-computing, etc.) have all been dealt with the immense computing industry.
-Thus, the main challenges are in Information Theory as Genome Informatics is applied toward an algorithmic understanding of genome-epigenome (hologenome) regulation.
-Some of the scientific algorithms, just as in financial computing, are fiercely proprietary (not only to provide accurate predictions, but to deliver them faster than the competition).
-Industrialization of Genomics emerges with entire segments (biodefense, private-domain wellness, and health care) in a proprietary fashion.
+As assessed recently, Schadt et al. [2010], Industrialization of Genomics enables individual laboratories to affordably generate terabytes or even petabytes of data.
+Fortunately, as pointed out in a general presentation Pellionisz [2008b] "Is IT ready for the Dreaded DNA Data Deluge," the real challenge is not the readiness of information technology, since earlier data-intensive applications (defense-, nuclear-, financial-, meteorological-, graphic-computing, etc.) have all been dealt with the immense computing industry.
+Thus, the main challenges are in Information Theory as Genome Informatics is applied towards an algorithmic understanding of genome-epigenome (hologenome) regulation.
+Some of the scientific algorithms, just as in financial computing, are fiercely proprietary

+(not only to provide accurate predictions, but deliver them faster than the competition).
+Industrialization of Genomics emerges with entire segments (biodefense, private-domain wellness and health-care) in a proprietary fashion.
 Additionally, since genomics deals with human data that are legally mandated (in the USA, by HIPPA) to be handled in a confidential manner, not only algorithm-security, but data-security is also indispensable.
-Genome Computing Architecture, therefore, emerges with special needs and solutions (Pellionisz 2009b).
+Genome Computing Architecture, therefore, emerges with special needs and solutions; Pellionisz [2009b].

 Thus, though global IT firms (Microsoft, Amazon, Google, Facebook, etc.) have mastered handling petabytes by computing architectures distributed over massively parallel systems, only the transient research and development phase of the Industrialization of Genomics, when many volunteers forgo privacy for the interest of faster progress, will permit the standard "public cloud computing."
-Though public clouds are increasingly more secure, for example, by encryption, Baylor at Houston, Texas, already decided that for genome computing the appropriate solution is a "private cloud," moreover a closed system that is composed by the hybrid (serial/ parallel) computers.
-These platforms, available off-the-shelf from many companies with a highly successful record of applying them in defense computing, financial computing, etc., additionally provide, for example for hospitals, the small footprint, low-energy-consumption advantages, and most of all the speed that will be required for hospital applications, when a biopsy tissue-sample will have to be sent to the local computing lab and results could be relayed back to the operating theater while the patient is still on the table.
+Though public clouds are increasingly more secure e.g. by encryption, Baylor at Houston, Texas already decided that for genome computing the appropriate solution is a "private cloud," moreover a closed system that is composed by the hybrid (serial/parallel) computers.
+These platforms, available off the shelf from many companies with a highly successful record of applying them in defensefinancial- etc. computing, additionally provide e.g. for hospitals the small footprint, low energy consumption advantages, and most of all the speed that will be required for hospital applications, when a biopsy tissue-sample will have to be sent to the local computing lab and results could be relayed back to the operating theater while the patient is still on the table.
 Sequencing and Analytics all performed locally, fast and affordably, without shipping hard-disks or uploading and downloading data.

+5.3.2.
 Consumer Genomics in Continuous Customer Care

-Industrialization of Genomics started with Consumer Genomics that the FDA of the USA does not regulate 23andMe, Inc. and Navigenics, Inc. While the market of health care (genomic diagnosis, pharmaco-genomics of patients) is likely to be restrained by regulatory industries, there is already a global trend, both in Europe and Asia, to extend the benefits of genome interrogation, genome sequencing, and genome analytics to vast masses of consumers (Pellionisz (2010) "Shop for Your Life - HolGenTech at PMWC2010").
-This trend will switch one-time analytics into continuous customer care, known in business as the most lucrative "repeat customer mode."
-The announcement of Samsung, starting to provide genome analytics by September 1, 2011, signaled a change of times.
+Industrialization of Genomics started with Consumer Genomics that the FDA of the US does not regulate, 23andMe, Inc. and Navigenics, Inc. While the market of health care (genomic diagnosis, pharmaco-genomics of patients) is likely to be restrained by regulatory industries, there is already a global trend, both in Europe and Asia, to extend the benefits of genome interrogation, genome sequencing and genome analytics to vast masses of consumers; Pellionisz [2010] "Shop for Your Life - HolGenTech at PMWC2010".
+This trend will switch one-time analytics into continuous customer care, known in business as the most lucrative "repeat customer mode".
+The announcement of Samsung, starting to provide genome analytics by September 1st, 2011 signaled a change of times.
 A Genome-Based Economy has already commenced.